wilsonify/wilsonify.github.io/content/recipes/SPRING VEGGIE BOWL WITH RED CURRY LIME SAUCE189.md

 1 Cook the noodles according to the package directions.
 When they’re all done, drain them,

 run them under cool water for a sec, and then set them aside.
-We will need these fuckers later.
+We will need these  ers later.

 2 Next, make the Red Curry Lime Sauce.